benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/utilities/esp_uuid/README.md

 ## Basic Example

 Once the component is referenced as an include, the functions should be visible and available for usage.
-The below example demonstrates variant-4 and random UUID generation with timespan results printed to the console.
+The below example demonstrates variant-4 and random UUID generation with processing time-span results printed to the serial console.

 ```c
 #include <uuid.h>